The author discusses how formal CAPA training can help solve the four most common CAPA deficiencies and help avoid FDA 483 citations.

-Both the CFR (820.100) and the ISO 13485 Standard (8.5.2 and 8.5.3, respectively) include similar requirements for establishing and maintaining a compliant CAPA process.
+Both the Code of Federal Regulations (21 CFR 820.100) and the ISO 13485 Standard (8.5.2 and 8.5.3, respectively) include similar requirements for establishing and maintaining a compliant CAPA process.
 The concept seems pretty straightforward, right?

 7 Reasons Why There is LIttle Support for the CAPA Process

 - Managers view CAPA as a necessary evil and apply minimum effort and resources to complete the required paperwork.

 - All complaints, audit findings, shop floor nonconformities, etc., go straight into the CAPA system, resulting in what is known as “Death by CAPA.”
 There are hundreds of CAPAs to be dealt with, but the CAPAs languish and quickly become a mountain of overdue records.

 - The lack of ability to conduct effective root cause analysis results in, at best, a band-aid solution, and recurrence of the same issues time and again.

 - There is no risk-based or prioritization process that provides a triage for determining when a CAPA is appropriate, and how to classify its criticality.

 - CAPA forms are either too restrictive, such as using “yes/no” questions, thereby stemming the creative flow of process thinking or, too open-ended, leaving the CAPA owner with little guidance for getting to the exact root cause.

 - Trending and metrics that would highlight quality issues before they become complaints are lacking, so most CAPAs are last-minute reactions to a crisis, instead of proactive improvement projects.